Prolonged Transmission of a Resistant Bacterial Strain in a Northern California Hospital

-San Francisco, CA – June 23, 2019 – Researchers have used whole genome sequencing (WGS) to demonstrate transmission of a single bacterial strain that possessed a carbapenem-resistance gene in a northern California hospital.
+San Francisco, Calif. – June 23, 2019 – Researchers have used whole genome sequencing (WGS) to demonstrate transmission of a single bacterial strain that possessed a carbapenem-resistance gene in a northern California hospital.
 The gene armed the bacteria with resistance to carbapenems, a type of antimicrobial drug reserved as a last-line treatment for serious infections.
 The research is presented on Sunday, June 23rd at ASM Microbe, the annual meeting of the American Society for Microbiology.

 Epidemiologists from the local public health department and the California Department of Public Health (CDPH) collaborated with laboratory scientists from the CDPH Microbial Diseases Laboratory (MDL) to characterize the strain and identify potential transmission pathways in combination with epidemiologic information.

-The bacterial strain persisted in the hospital for over 3 years, potentially due to transmission from patient to patient combined with lengthy stays in the hospital intensive care unit (ICU).
+The bacterial strain persisted in the hospital for more than 3 years, potentially due to transmission from patient to patient combined with lengthy stays in the hospital intensive care unit (ICU).
 “Our investigation highlights the importance of regular epidemiological and microbiological monitoring of resistant strains in hospitals and the use of the advanced molecular technologies to track their spread,” said Varvara Kozyreva, Ph.D.
 Genotyping Unit Chief, Microbial Diseases Laboratory Program, California Department of Public Health.

 Between 2013 and 2015, the hospital identified eight patients who were positive for a strain of Klebsiella pneumoniae bacteria that produced an enzyme conferring resistance to carbapenems.
 The initial four patients identified with the resistant strain had overlapping stays in the ICU over a one-month period.
 One of these initial patients remained in the ICU for two years, during which time an additional four patients with the resistant bacterial strain were found in the facility.
 WGS analyses of the bacteria from the eight different patients demonstrated they were all highly related genetically.